ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 I thought and came up with something like this, saying it aloud to my laptop at some point after midnight.

 > "Sigh.
 Well, you're all obviously connected to money and DC.
-I don't really know who you are, but looking at things, if Wallace was the guy that fingered me through a mob connection and that's how this started... well, look, I'm gonna take a walk and if you have to take me out, then, you know, do what you have to do.
+I don't really know who you are, but looking at things, if Feeney was the guy that fingered me through a mob connection and that's how this started... well, look, I'm gonna take a walk and if you have to take me out, then, you know, do what you have to do.
 Otherwise, I think I'm gonna buy some cream cheese.
 But do what you need to do."

 I think I acted wistfully about the day or some shit, and tried to give the impression of a person accepting their death or imprisonment under the kind of terms that often comes with representing but being outside of the law, say, on movies and TV shows like _Burn Notice._